 The fashion industry is in a state of disarray.
 You are always working on new developments, meeting tight deadlines, overcoming production issues, and ensuring that things arrive on time.
 You are constantly exposed to the danger of late delivery as a result of delayed approvals, material quality difficulties, or vendor capacity limits.
 When an order is delayed, you must transport items by air to ensure that goods arrive on time (to avoid markdowns and meet seasonal demand).
 This utilization of air shipments to shorten lead times is the last resort, yet it is all too common in the fashion business.
 This greatly raises the carbon footprint and freight expenses, which serve no purpose for brands or their supply chains.

 This challenge is solved by technology, which provides a framework for time and action planning and monitoring.
 This assists you in producing styles on time by making product development and production milestones visible and ensuring important milestones are not missed.
 With additional time, you may ensure that items are delivered by the sea while eliminating air shipping.

 Transparent and Ethical Sourcing

-While sustainability in fashion is not easy, it is undeniably achievable with the assistance of technology that understands the fashion industry's special needs and adapts to your organisation.
-BlueKaktus PLM assists in leading sustainable fashion manufacturers in doing precisely that.
+While sustainability in fashion is not easy, it is undeniably achievable with the assistance of technology that understands the fashion industry’s special needs and adapts to your organization.
+BlueKaktus PLM assists leading sustainable fashion manufacturers in doing precisely that.